unosquare/swan/README.md

 #### Example 3: Removing a property from the map

-To remove a custom property, you also use `CreateMap` and then remove the costume property of the mapping.
+To remove a custom property, you also use `CreateMap` and then remove the custome property of the mapping.

 ```csharp
 // Create an Object Mapper